Bitdefender Review: Quick Expert Summary

 Bitdefender Full Review

 Bitdefender provides cutting-edge internet security for a great value.
-Its cloud-based scanner uses machine learning along with traditional signature-based scanning to provide 100% malware detection.
-It also provides excellent web protections, a fast VPN, comprehensive system tune-up tools, a secure browser, and some of the best parental controls on the market today (along with several more additional protections).
+Its cloud-based scanner uses machine learning along with traditional signature-based scanning to provide excellent malware detection.
+It also provides great web protection, a fast VPN, comprehensive system tune-up tools, a secure browser, and some of the best parental controls on the market today (along with several more additional protections).

 Bitdefender Security Features